csaccheri/javascript-tools.tmbundle/README.markdown

     Does the opposite of the above; turns an existing bookmarklet into a standard javascript.

-# Snippets

-This bundle includes a number of snippets to help you write JsDoc Toolkit-friendly comments.
-The `docblock` snippet will create a documentation comment block (starting with `/**`), while the other snippets are specific to the various JsDoc Toolkit tags.
-Read the [JsDoc Toolkit tag reference][jsdot] for more information on each tag.

 # Licenses

 * **[JavaScript Lint][lint]** Based on [SpiderMonkey][smonk], which is licensed under the [MPL][mpl]/[GPL][gpl]/[LGPL][lgpl] tri-license